rfederici/JPTSoftWarmBeds/README.md

 <h2>Acknowledgements</h2>
 This mod was clearly based on gadjung's <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=1416581883">RealBeds</a>.
 Many thanks for his coolness in letting me use some of his code on the first version!
 The textures for Gloomy Furniture & Gloomy Vanilla compatibility were created by Drawer based on the originals by Gloomylynx, with his authorization.
 RIMkea and Vanilla Furniture Expanded compatibility by the great <a href="https://steamcommunity.com/profiles/76561198062060169/myworkshopfiles/?appid=294100">Dr. Zhivago</a>, with textures by <a href="https://steamcommunity.com/profiles/76561198084132616/">Oskar Potocki</a>.
-Code was also improved with the collaboration of @yanolja.
+Code was also improved with the collaboration of <a href="https://github.com/yjongryul">@yanolja</a>.
 Awesome work, guys!
 Also, this mod wouldn't be possible without the invaluable help of Nuka Frog, Mehni, Zamu and the folks at the RimWorld Discord channel.